 Beginner and intermediate software engineers who are looking to advance their skills to prepare for technical interviews or learn new languages could benefit from the exercises on SoloLearn.

-While SoloLearn is a good tool for learning key concepts and rules, the questions are multiple choice, so users do not need to write their own solutions to answer the problems.
+SoloLearn is a good tool for learning key concepts and rules but the questions are multiple choice.
+That means users do not need to write their own solutions to answer the problems.
 Because of this, beginners will likely want to use SoloLearn alongside a more hands-on learning platform.

 What does SoloLearn cost?
 How much work is involved?